microsoft/fhir-server/tools/Importer/readme.md

 The Importer is a .net console application that loads data to the FHIR server at high speed.
 It improves the data loading speed significantly through batch multi-thread processing.
 The tool is very easy to use.
 Download the code, update the settings in the app.config file, compile and run.

+Note that the Importer targets Cosmos DB backend primarily and can accomplish high throughput rates as noted in the app.config file.
+You will not obtain such high throughput rates with SQL database mainly because resources in bundles are processed one by one, which is not optimized for SQL performance.

-Note that you can use the built-in bulk import ($import) feature in the managed service of Azure Health Data Services.
+For SQL database backend, you can use the [bulk import](../../docs/BulkImport.md) ($import) feature for initial data loading.

 For more info on other data loading tools and options, check the [documentation](https://docs.microsoft.com/azure/healthcare-apis/fhir/bulk-importing-fhir-data).

 ## Features